JuliaGuanzon/risk_return_analysis/README.md

 To exit out of JupyterLab hit: Ctrl + C

-It is important to also instal Pandas as the majority of code use is using language from Pandas.
+It is important to also install Pandas as the majority of code used is using language from Pandas.

 ```
 conda activate dev